Robijn98/TopologyTransferTool/README.md

 <div align="left">

-Wrapping mesh is an offline tool build that will allow you to wrap the topology of a source mesh onto a target mesh.
+TTT is an offline tool build that will allow you to wrap the topology of a source mesh onto a target mesh.
 The tool right now is able to copy the broad lines of a mesh, taking 8 reference points and using barycentric coordinates to preserve the relative positions of the vertices from the source when it's wrapped to the target.